sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 ## 2.1 Configuration
 ### 2.1.1 Naming Convention for sub-interfaces:

 Since Kernel has netdevice name length restriction to 15, port channel sub-interfaces(Physical interfaces as well in case interface number > 99) cannot follow the same nomenclature as physical sub-interfaces.
-Hence Long name to  short name conversion needs to be performed.
+Hence Long name to  short name conversion needs to be performed for the subinterfaces.

 All DB & Kernel netdevice corresponding to the sub-interface should be created with a short name.